Open SaaS Review 2026: Best Free SaaS Boilerplate

 ├── app/ ← Wasp app (dashboard, auth, billing)

-This separation is smart: blog content is served as static files with excellent Core Web Vitals, while the app has dynamic server rendering.
+This is architecturally clean.
+The blog is served as static HTML with excellent Core Web Vitals and no JavaScript framework overhead.
+The main app has dynamic server rendering.
+Different deployment targets: blog → Netlify/GitHub Pages, app → Fly.io.

 }